sapienzaapps/seismocloud-sensor-nodemcu/Arduino.md

 * Pin 5 : Green
 * Pin 3 : Red

-# Software
+# Step 5: Software

-## Download sketch into SD-card

-After hardware build, you need to setup the software:

 1. Format your SD-card with FAT32 (or FAT16)
-2. Download FIRMWARE.BIN from http://www.seismocloud.com/page.php?id=instr-arduino
+2. Download `FIRMWARE.BIN` from http://www.seismocloud.com/page.php?id=instr-arduino
-3. Place FIRMWARE.BIN into SD-card
+3. Place `FIRMWARE.BIN` into SD-card
 4. Insert SD-card into Arduino Uno and power on.
 5. Open SeismoCloud app, connect to the same network of the board and register your device.
 Enjoy!